MicrosoftDocs/sdk-api/sdk-api-src/content/winver/index.md

 ## -description

-This header is used by menurc.
+This header is used by Menus and Other Resources.
 For more information, see:

 - [Menus and Other Resources](../_menurc/index.md)